barrejant/Tablet_CNN_Analysis_2022/README.md

 Released under the MIT license
 https://github.com/barrejant/Tablet_CNN_Analysis_2022/blob/main/LICENSE

-These codes are provided to reproduce results of our study, *"CNN-BASED IMAGE MODELS VERIFY A HYPOTHESIS ON TRAINING SKILLS OF WRITING CUNEIFORM TABLETS AT THE AGE OF HITTITE EMPIRE"*.
+These codes are provided to reproduce results of our study, *"CNN-BASED IMAGE MODELS VERIFY A HYPOTHESIS ON IMPROVEMENTS OF CUNEIFORM WRITING SKILLS AT THE AGE OF HITTITE EMPIRE"*.
 Details for running codes are described in the below.
 All codes are provided under the MIT license, (mostly) following the PEP-8 style of coding.

 # Our Working Environment